 Unless you earned a cumulative GPA of 3.0 or higher in a Post-Bacc or Master’s Program your application will be automatically withdrawn.

 All academic prerequisites must be completed by June 1 of the year of planned matriculation.
 If you have not listed all of your prerequisites on your AMCAS application, please email a statement to your Admissions Counselor informing the Admissions Committee of any additional classes you will be taking as well as when and where you are taking the class, the name of the class, and number of credit hours.

 Applicants must have completed the following course work:

 - One academic year of organic chemistry including laboratory

-- Biochemistry may be substituted for the second semester of organic
+- Biochemistry may be substituted for the second semester of organic chemistry with lab

 - The Admissions Committee will accept general organic chemistry, introductory organic chemistry, structures and reactions and chemical structural analysis

 - Please consult your school's course catalog to make sure that your particular course is organic